 Get started with Loose Watercolor Landscapes

-To create loose impressionistic watercolor landscapes, you need some materials: paper, paint, a brush, a palette, a glass jar or something to hold water, a wooden board, and some tape to hold the paper while you are painting.
+To create loose, impressionistic watercolor landscapes, you will need the following materials: paper, paint, a brush, a palette, a glass jar or other container to hold water, a wooden board, and tape to secure the paper while you are painting.
 Many top-quality brands exist, and all of them can deliver fantastic results, but I know some people are interested in what I use, so here is a list:

 But please use whatever materials work best for you.